Giveupfree/SiamFDB/README.md

         <td>42.6</td>
     </tr>
 </table>

 ## 2.Cite
+If you use SiamFDB in your work please cite our paper:
 > @ARTICLE{10034430,
   author={Hu, Shuo and Zhou, Sien and Lu, Jinbo and Yu, Hui}, journal={IEEE Transactions on Computational Social Systems},